Tolectin Side Effects

 Applies to tolmetin: oral capsule, oral tablet

-Ulceration may occur with tolmetin therapy after as few as 7 days of therapy.
+Ulceration may occur with tolmetin (the active ingredient contained in Tolectin) therapy after as few as 7 days of therapy.

 Patients with a history of serious gastrointestinal events or alcohol abuse are at increased risk for severe gastrointestinal side effects.
 Tolmetin should be used with caution in these patients.